Coronavirus: Residents of 72 houses in Delhi quarantined after food delivery agent tests positive

 The teen, working for a restaurant in Malviya Nagar, has been admitted to the government-run Ram Manohar Lohia hospital.

-Seventeen more delivery boys who came in contact with the patient have been quarantined at a facility in Chattarpur.
-Officials suspect the agent may have got the infection while delivering food to an infected family as he does not have any travel history.
+Seventeen more delivery agents who came in contact with the patient have been quarantined at a facility in Chhattarpur.
+Officials suspect the agent may have got the virus while delivering food to an infected family as he does not have any travel history.

 On Wednesday, food delivery company Zomato said that it had been made aware that a restaurant employee who had tested positive for the coronavirus “had delivered food in the past to a few customers” in Malviya Nagar area in Delhi.
 “Some of these orders delivered by the restaurant staff were placed on Zomato,” the company said in a statement.
 “We are not sure whether the rider was infected at the time of delivery.”